-Disney Genie is free.
-It will be available in the My Disney Experience app for Disney World and in the Disneyland app.
-Disney Genie will display estimated future wait times for attractions and make suggestions on how to plan your day based on that.
+Disney Genie displays estimated future wait times for attractions and make suggestions on how to plan your day based on that.
+It also makes suggestions based on data you input.
 The data in the app will update in real time with the goal being to help guests spend less time waiting in line.

 So far so good, right?